PedroOndh/imagine-your-data/content/blog/2017-12-07-Personalising-eCommerce-Search-How-to-measure-impact.md

 First we attempted to simply expose **the overall performance with a Desktop/Mobile segmentation**:

-<complex-image image="/cms_media/cover-19.png" caption="Result of the first approach" lightbox="lightbox" v-lightbox/></complex-image>
+<complex-image image="/cms_media/cover-19.png" caption="Result of the first approach" caption-alignment="right" lightbox="lightbox" v-lightbox/></complex-image>

 Secondly **we focus on the query**, and what context (with a Fashion) sample gives better value to intervene as a contextualisation factor:

-<complex-image image="/cms_media/sample-graph-002.png" caption="Result of the second approach" lightbox="lightbox" v-lightbox/></complex-image>
+<complex-image image="/cms_media/sample-graph-002.png" caption="Result of the second approach" caption-alignment="right" lightbox="lightbox" v-lightbox/></complex-image>

 Note that the above also has been undergoing other variations that we have not yet published.